+By.
 Margaret A.J.
-Jones
+Jones Zoology Department University of the West Indies, Jamaica

 Beach profiles and general environmental conditions and levels of beach tar have been recorded on 28 beaches around Jamaica (Figure A6.1) over a 13 month period, December 1987 to December 1988.
 After Hurricane Gilbert these beaches were surveyed on the following dates: